Mankato Marathon

-The Mankato Marathon is an annual marathon race in Mankato, Minnesota, that was first run in 2010.
+The Mankato Marathon is an annual marathon race in Mankato, Minnesota, United States, that was first run in 2010.
 The race weekend now brings nearly 5,000 runners to the city for several races: the marathon, a marathon four-person relay, a half marathon, a 10K run, a 5K run, children's runs.
 The race course is certified by the USATF, making it a qualifying race for the Boston Marathon.